 All of this is supported by 100% coverage across the earth, so you’ll never be too far gone, it’s one of the reasons it’s up there with the best satellite phones.

 There is no other phone on the market that offers the same combination of reliability, powerful battery life, hardcore design, and the possibility to add on a Wi-Fi hotspot.

 - Can be upgraded with a Wifi Hotspot

 - Coverage: 6 continents, no poles

 Inmarsat is the other worldwide satellite phone leader, and their flagship phone presents a hefty challenge to the dominance of the Iridium Extreme.
 The first thing that jumps out is the affordable price point.

-The phone features a dedicated SOS button that pings help thanks to the included GPS tracker.
+The phone features a dedicated SOS button that pings your GPS coordinates help thanks to the included tracker.
 The emergency center is located in Texas which won’t do you much good if you’re in Asia, but North, Central, and South American adventures will have a reliable support system in their time zone.

 - Affordable and Lightweight